pay360/mobilesdk-ios/README.md

 NSError *invalidCredentials = [PPOPaymentValidator validateCredentials:credentials];
 ```

+One you make a payment, if a payment requires a 3D Secure step, a scene is presented modally from the root view controller of UIWindow, so that the user has access to a web based form.

-Build a representation of your payment, by preparing an instance of **PPOPayment**.
+To proceed with making a payment, build a representation of your payment, by preparing an instance of **PPOPayment**.

 ```objective-c
 PPOPayment *payment = [PPOPayment new];